cincheo/daquota/README.md

 DLite is Open Source and licensed under the AGPL.

-A commercial license is also available (see below).

-## Bundles, white branding & commercial licenses

-You can host your own server, but beware of conforming to the AGPL license (you must provide a link to the source code accessible to any user from your apps).

-It is possible to purchase a commercial license for the following use cases.

-- Use bundles (single-page apps with minification and code/app obfuscation).
-- Deploy white-branded bundled app on our cloud with your own name and URL, or as a progressive webapp bundled as a mobile app.
-- Deploy a white-branded on-premise server for your own organization, with deployment bundles enabled.

-Note that commercial license also includes support and development services.

 Please contact us at info@cincheo.com for commercial licencing information and visit https://www.dlite.io